BjorStar/FNAFTime.com/README.md

-This code is a joke code just to test and improve my coding and website creation skills.
+This code is for entertainment and educational purposes.
+AKA in human language; this is just me messing around with code just to improve.

 Are you ready for Freddy?